 Want to start your day with some feel-good endorphins?
 Here’s what I do…

-I like to take my cleansing breaths in my garden, first thing in the morning when I let my dogs out.
+I like to take my cleansing breaths outside, first thing in the morning when I let my dogs out.
 I consciously breathe in the fresh, morning air deep into my belly and hold for 4 seconds.
 I then purse my lips together to control my breath as it leaves my body and repeat this a further two times.
-You can do this anywhere or anytime but preferably the cleaner the air, the better.
-Try it and see if you feel a change in your wellbeing.
+You can do this anywhere, or, anytime but, preferably the cleaner the air, the better.
+Try it and see if you feel a change in your well-being.

 3. Declutter your inbox